 Great for quiet spaces.
 The mic is great for recording instruments in quiet space.

 Most of the essential recording features are included.
 Yeti is a USB microphone with a wide range of recording features.
 These include built-in gain levels and a volume knob.

 Clear quality is important for roundtable discussions.
 Clear sound recording is possible thanks to the many polar patterns.
 The Stereo pattern by Yeti is great for recording podcasts because it allows you to distinguish multiple voices around a table clearly.
 The Omnidirectional mode captures the sound loudly and clearly, while the Cardioid mode or Bidirectional pattern produces pleasantly accurate recordings.

-Blue Yeti is an excellent value for money, but not for everyone.
-These are some things to consider when you’re thinking about buying your first blue yeti usb microphone.
+Excellent value for money, but not for everyone.
+These are some things to consider when you’re thinking about buying your first yeti USB microphone review.

 Accessories that are expensive.
 It does not include a desk stand.
 You can spend more money on accessories if you want to mount your microphone on a different stand or attach shock mount options.